Skip to content

 with_full_path bool

-indicator to shift/copy node with full path in from_paths, results in faster search, defaults to False
+indicator to copy/shift node with full path in from_paths, results in faster search

 False